What is Pharmaceutical Fraud under the False Claims Act?

 - Pfizer paid $1.8 billion to settle a qui tam case and a related criminal fine involving the off-label marketing of Bextra, a prescription painkiller.
 Pfizer settled other whistleblower cases at the same time, pushing the total settlement to $2.3 billion.
 The Pfizer settlement set a record at the time as the largest healthcare fraud settlement and now is second only to the Glaxo settlement.

 - TAP Pharmaceuticals paid $875 million to settle a qui tam case we brought, a separate qui tam lawsuit and a related criminal charge involving illegal kickbacks to doctors.

-- Cephalon Inc paid $425 million to settle a criminal charge and qui tam lawsuits filed by Phillips & Cohen and two other whistleblowers involving the off-label marketing of Actiq, Gabitril and Provigil.
+- Cephalon Inc paid $425 million to settle a criminal charge and qui tam lawsuits filed by Phillips & Cohen and two other pharmaceutical whistleblowers involving the off-label marketing of Actiq, Gabitril, and Provigil.

 We also have had successful qui tam whistleblower cases against other pharma companies such as Omnicare Inc., Alpharma Inc., Jazz Pharmaceuticals Inc. and Ortho-McNeil-Janssen Pharmaceuticals Inc.